 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have adrenal problems, asthma, glaucoma, cataracts, tuberculosis, an eye infection caused by herpes, or any type of infection (including a cold or the flu).
+- Tell your doctor if you are pregnant or breastfeeding or if you have adrenal problems, asthma, glaucoma, cataracts, tuberculosis, an eye infection caused by herpes, or any type of infection (including a cold or the flu).

-- Make sure your doctor knows if you have had recent nose sores or ulcers, surgery, or injury.
+- Tell your doctor if you had recent nose sores or ulcers, surgery, or injury.
 You may need to stop using the medicine to allow your nose to heal.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: